Northern Territory

 Caring for Family

 We include family and friends who provide care and support.
-We recognise that people who provide care and support may also experience mental illness, suicide and related issues.
+We recognise that people who provide care and support may also experience issues related to mental distress, trauma, suicide and addiction.

 Whole Person

-We know co-occurring issues related to trauma, alcohol and other drug use are common.
+We know co-occurring issues related to mental distress, trauma, suicide and addiction are common.
 We value the lived experience of the whole person.
-We include people with lived experience of trauma and alcohol and other drug use.

 Why it's important